-Lemon Roasted Vegetables over Rice is a vegetable packed dish that will be a lot of flavor to your table.
+These oven roasted vegetables over rice is a vegetable packed dish that will bring a lot of flavor to your table.
 Fresh vegetables, roasted with lemon are the perfect pairing.

 Sometimes I just feel the need for a hearty vegetable dish.
 I love to roast vegetables any time of the year, but especially in the cooler months.
 There is just something about these warm vegetables that hit the spot.